jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 <body>
 """)

+# a loop that will write out a blob of html code for each of the charters in our dictionary
 for x in charters:
     d = charters[x]
     try: # bear in mind that you're modifying your in-memory dict here for a specialized purpose. d['footnotes'] = "<ul>" + ''.join(["<li>(%s) %s</li>" % (i[0], i[1]) for i in d['footnotes']]) + "</ul>" if d['footnotes'] else ""

         d['text'] = ' '.join(d['text'])

         blob = """